timKraeuter/BPM-2024-Extended/README.md

 The tool is available [online](https://timkraeuter.com/bpmn-analyzer-js/) and as an artifact (see the implementation section below).

+We demonstrated our tool to Camunda/bpmn.io in a [forum post](https://forum.bpmn.io/t/automatic-bpmn-control-flow-analysis-and-resolution/11150) and received positive feedback.

 ## Instantaneous Soundness Checking

 The models used in the paper are available in the `artifacts/instantaneous` directory: